SPCA programme helps owners desex cats

 “A desexed cat is less likely to wander and can have significant health benefits.
 Desexing is helpful to manage threats to biodiversity.”

-She said the programme allowed residents in the areas to desex and microchip their cats and kittens for $30, a fraction of the usual cost.
+She said the programme enabled people to desex and microchip their cats and kittens for $30, a fraction of the usual cost.

-“SPCA pays the rest to the vet clinic.
-SPCA receives no Government funding for desexing; we can only provide this service with the generosity of veterinarian clinics in the region who work with us.
-Snip ‘n’ chip vouchers are intended to relieve those in hardship and to help keep pets in their homes with their families.”